Ceyda Erem

 Solar Panels

 Aside from the positive environmental impact, installing solar panels can also mean big savings on your energy bills.
-While this option is a massive investment, research from Solar Melon has shown that the average U.S. household could save between $600 and $800 USD each year.
+While this option is a massive investment, solar energy can help the average U.S. household save hundreds of dollars annually on electricity costs.

 Electricity and Power Bill FAQS